Zella Jackson Price: Personal life

 In April 2015, Price met her daughter, Melanie Diane Gilmore, for the first time as an adult, in the presence of mainstream news broadcasters.
 Gilmore made contact with Price after her daughters were searching for their biological grandparents online.
 DNA results have confirmed the relationship between Price and her daughter.
 Price claimed that she was told her daughter had died within three hours of birth in 1965.

 Hospital records show that Price delivered the baby at a different hospital than she later claimed and that she abandoned her baby.
-Hospital records show staff tried to contact Price and even visited her and other family members on a number of occasions.
+Hospital records show that staff had tried to contact Price and even visited her and other family members on a number of occasions.
 The adoptive family that raised the baby also claims they reached out to Price years later and she denied having a daughter.
 U.S. Attorney Richard Callahan after an investigation found no evidence to support Price's claims.
 Despite the evidence, Price maintains her claim that a nurse told her that the baby was dead and that her baby was stolen.